Run Bull Run: Exploring Pre-Festival Pamplona

 The Spanish fighting bull is ripped and tipped.
 Image from here (accessed 10/8/2021).

-I remember a visit to Heraklion Archaeological Museum in Crete a few years ago.
-I stood before a restored fresco panel excavated in the Minoan palace at Knossos.
-Pictured are three youths cavorting around an huge bull stretched out in frisky gallop.
-One grips the animal by the horns.
-Another flips breathlessly over its back.
-A third appears to be sticking the landing in the wake of the charge.
-Keep in mind that this mad Mediterranean act is older than Moses.
+I’m reminded of a visit to the Heraklion Archaeological Museum in Crete.
+I stood before a restored fresco from the Minoan palace at Knossos, depicting three youths cavorting around a massive bull in mid-gallop.
+One grips the horns; another flips breathlessly over its back; a third sticks the landing in the wake of the charge.
+This Mediterranean madness is older than Moses.

 Young Minoans demonstrate the art of bull leaping.
 Risk it for the biscuit?
 Image from here (accessed 10/8/2021).